 If you’re scared of having a root canal, we’ve got an expert here to let you know it most likely won’t be half as bad as you think.
 Here’s what you need to know about having root canal therapy:

 “Once the local anesthetic is on board, the procedure should be painless,” said Tony Nader, DMD.
-“Any discomfort will more than likely be gone the next day, and is nothing an over-the-counter medication, such as Ibuprofen, can’t take care of,” he added.
+“Any discomfort will more than likely be gone the next day.
+It’s nothing that an over-the-counter medication such as Ibuprofen can’t take care of,” he added.

 Root canal therapy is a common procedure.
 In fact, millions of teeth are saved and treated using root canal therapy each year.
 Root canal therapy prevents tooth problems from getting worse.
-If your dentist has told you that you need root canal therapy, avoiding treatment will only make matters worse, meaning your pain and discomfort levels will likely increase as well.
+If your dentist has told you that you need root canal therapy, avoiding treatment will only make matters worse.
+This means your pain and discomfort levels will likely increase as well.

 “Most importantly, root canal therapy will save your tooth,” said Dr. Nader.
 “Losing a tooth is more expensive in the long run than trying to save it.”

-Once the root canal therapy has been completed, good oral hygiene is very important.
+Once the root canal therapy has been completed, good oral hygiene is crucial.
 This will help ensure that treatment is successful.

 “I tell my patients, ‘When you buy a new car, you still have to maintain it, put gas in it and change the oil in order to give it life,’” said Dr. Nader.
 “Just because it is new doesn’t mean it won’t break down.
 Brush and floss twice a day, and keep the dentist away.”

 Root canal therapy stops the progression of an infection, saves your tooth and alleviates your pain or discomfort.
-If your dentist has told you that you need a root canal, remember that this is an important treatment to keep your tooth and restore its health.
-The procedure is common and pain is minimal, and by getting treatment now, you’re avoiding larger problems down the road.
+This important treatment can help you keep your tooth and restore its health.
+The procedure is common and pain is minimal.
+By getting treatment as soon as you need, you’re avoiding larger – and more expensive – problems down the road.